Degederon/HouseRulesGuide/README.md

 091325 0858AM - Fixed bad link to guide

 Current Word Version is too big for GitHub.
-Download it from here (55412Mb): [https://epomd-my.sharepoint.com/:w:/p/jappell/Ee\_5su2Q2GZKg7pnwSZij5oB8LsSMT4IRdi2dFWx9cHkpQ?e=PqAhpm](https://epomd-my.sharepoint.com/:w:/p/jappell/Ee_5su2Q2GZKg7pnwSZij5oB8LsSMT4IRdi2dFWx9cHkpQ)
+Download it from here 70.2 MB : https://epomd-my.sharepoint.com/:w:/p/jappell/EdSDQt6R9RJHjIl6S_vztwoBfgFeZjuXfuMv_4304uNZ_w?e=mnb1kG

 Current PDF is on GitHub for download.

 In this updated version:

-Section 17 Added MyWy’s Map Size Grid

-Previous Release

-* The guide has now added newer graphics in various areas, you will notice!
-* Section 14 had all of the Demo campaign maps.
-That has been moved to a new section at the end of the guide with Video walkthroughs and hi-res downloadable jpg maps.
-Roots of Evil is completed and now working on next book - stay tuned.
-* Section 15 was finally cleaned up for user feedback and suggestions.
-* Section 18 The section now depicts three levels of gameplay and provides you information on those three levels.
-This section was revamped and updated.
-* Section 27.4 Heros of the Voice Machine has been reformatted and cleaned up.
-* Section 28 - A new music library has been created with a growing sound effect library.
-All .mp3 sound effects can be downloaded.
-* Section 30 - Like to thank MyWy for his ongoing contributions for map content feedback.
-* In this release there is so much that has been updated and\\or changed.
+Section 8 – New section - An introduction to HouseRules modding.
+Section 9 – Missing rules have now been added.
+Section 10 – Ability Keys Complete List added back into guide - Ability Keys are all being verified.
+Check out the improved and added card name list!
+Section 11 – Behavior’s section has been revamped and updated Section 12 – Board Pieces section has been revamped and updated Section 13 – Effect State Types section has been revamped and updated.
+Section 14 – Piece Types section has been revamped and updated Section 15.7 Cana artwork from Jonathan Wesslund at https://www.artstation.com/artwork/vD0geA Section 19 – Updated with map level data
+Section 19.1 – MyWy’s Map Grid has been updated Section 21 Yossra El Said artwork at: https://www.artstation.com/yo-su-ra Section 20.1 & 243.1 introducing artist Hanna Yumidun and her message.
+See her artwork and story.

  	1. Section 14 that provides all of the hero’s overview now has new character graphics and an overview of what they do!
  	2. A new publication cover!
 Do you like it?